REQUEST A REP

 Advise premenopausal females of the potential for an unintended pregnancy.

-Please contact Chiesi Farmaceutici S.p.A. at 1-888-661-9260 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.
+Please report adverse events to Chiesi Farmaceutici S.p.A. at 1-888-661-9260 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.

-Please see full Prescribing Information, including Medication Guide.
+Please see Full Prescribing Information, including Medication Guide

 Indication